jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 #### Resolution When `Not Allowed` For Commands

-When `the` command concept `imposes a rule`, that `does not apply` to normal objects, then `you might` seem `to be` able to `break that rule`.
+When `the` command concept `imposes a rule`, that `might not apply` to normal objects, then `you might` seem `to be` able to `break that rule`.
 To `keep direct` conversion between an object and a command `possible without any loss` of structure, it seems to be `allowed to break any of the extra rules imposed` by commands.
 But in that case `the` command `might always` get `the next best` alternative behavior and a warning `might` be generated.
 This `keeps` conversion between objects and commands possible `without any loss of` structure.

 ### Commands Edge Cases